pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-02-do-you-know-what-to-use-the-at-sign-for-something-other-than-email-addresses-and-twitter-handles-i-do.md

 ---
-title: "Do you know what to use the @ sign for other than email addresses and Twitter handles?
+title: "Do you know what to use the @ sign for something other than email addresses and Twitter handles?
 I do!"
 summary: "I asked three of my friends if they knew any use case of the @ sign other than obvious modern usage.
 Unfortunately, none of them could tell me anything more than I already knew, so I wrote this post down."
 photo: "2021-08-02.jpg"
 ---